apple1417/oak-sdk-mods/hunt/generate_db/Readme.md

 `/Game/Some/Object.Path`, not `Object'/Game/Some/Object.Path'`.
 Anywhere it mentions a "short name", it's just the name of the final object in the path - i.e. `Path`.

+## Case Sensitivity
+Both path names and short names are made up of `FName`s.
+Unreal generally considers these case insensitive.
+Technically, there's no guarantee what casing you'll get when you read one out, and it may change between game launches, but in practice it's constant.
+The tracker performs case sensitive comparisons however.
+If you're careful, you can just make sure all entries in the database have the casing you get when reading them out, and it isn't really a problem.
+As an extra piece of safety however, when creating your tables you can set the relevant columns as `COLLATE NOCASE`.
+Setting this on the table is more efficient than doing so every query.

 ## Multiple Connections
 TLDR: enable WAL when generating your template database: `PRAGMA journal_mode = WAL`.